 Note: If you choose to use antibiotics, you can still use the Nosode as a form of protection as well.

 - One of the BEST prevention tips is to include Homeopathic Sulphur for your dog daily.
 3 pellets daily.
 It’s a mineral found in the cells of our bodies and our pet’s bodies as well.
 30C strength is fine.
 It not only seems to repel fleas and ticks, but it works really well for cleaning up the skin when an allergy to flea bites is present.
 Greasy, scabby skin and coat can OFTEN be using Homeopathic Sulphur for dogs.
 Fleas & ticks do not like the sulfur and typically won’t bite.
 FYI, this is not the same type of sulfur used in synthetic drugs.
 This is a completely natural form and sometimes known as sulfur.
-Amazon sells it here.
+Amazon sells it, but it’s ridiculously expensive there.
+Elixirs sells it at a much better price here.

 - Use Diatamaceous Earth FOOD GRADE ONLY!
 Dust your dog (or cat) with it.
 You can also feed internally.
 Dosage is: up to one teaspoon a day for dogs under 55 pounds (including pups) and up to one tablespoon a day for dogs over 55 lbs.
 You also want to dust your pet’s skin and fur (avoiding around the eyes).
 For extra protection, sprinkle DM on your dog’s bed.
 This is the kind of DM you want to use which is food grade: Diatamaceous Earth for Dogs